chocolatey/.github/CONTRIBUTING.md

 As far as testing goes, unit tests are extremely quick feedback and great for longer term maintenance, where black box tests give you the most coverage, but are the slowest feedback loops and typically the most frail.
 Each area of testing has strengths and weaknesses and it's good to understand each of them.

 **NOTE**: One of the hardest forms of automated testing is unit testing, as it almost always requires faking out other parts of the system (also known as mocking).

-#### Chocolatey Build
-**NOTE:** When you are doing this, we almost always recommend you take the output of the build to another machine to do the testing, like the [Chocolatey Test Environment](https://github.com/chocolatey/chocolatey-test-environment).

- * Run `build.bat`.
- * There is a detailed log of the output in both `build_output` and `code_drop\build_artifacts`.
-The `build_artifacts` folders contain a lot of detail with each individual tool's output and reporting (helpful when wanting to see a visual of what tests failed).
- * There are two folders created - `build_output` and `code_drop`.
-You are looking for `code_drop\chocolatey\console` or `code_drop\nuget`.
-The `choco.exe` file contains everything it needs, but it does unpack the manifest on first use, so you could run into [#1292](https://github.com/chocolatey/choco/issues/1292).
- * You will need to pass `--allow-unofficial-build` for it to work when built with release mode.
- * You can also try `build.debug.bat` - note that it is newer and it may have an issue or two.
-It doesn't require `--allow-unofficial-build` as the binaries are built for debugging.
- * Use `.\choco.exe` to point to the local file.
-By default in PowerShell.exe, if you have Chocolatey installed, when you call `choco`, that is using the installed `choco` and not the one in the folder you are currently in.
-You must be explicit.
-This catches nearly everyone.

 ### Prepare Commits
 This section serves to help you understand what makes a good commit.